 - Verify enrollment in the 9th, 10th or 11th grade with a target high school served by Upward Bound upon entry to the Program;

-- Demonstrate a genuine commitment to attend all program activities on a regular basis year round, that is, during both the academic year and summer sessions, until the summer following high school graduation; and
+- Demonstrate a genuine commitment to attend all program activities on a regular basis year round;

 - Demonstrate a commitment from the applicant’s parent(s)/guardian(s) to support the goals of the program